dobtco/wintersmith-knowledge-base/contents/articles/screendoor/messages/guidelines.md

 - Do not send messages to non-specific addresses (e.g., webmaster@domain.com or info@domain.com).
 - Do not send messages that result in an unusually high number of spam complaints.

-If you neglect to comply with any of these rules, we may suspend or terminate your use of the bulk messaging feature.
+If you neglect to comply with any of these rules, we may suspend or terminate your use of bulk messaging.

 ### Reporting abuse